cube-drone/rt0/players-guide/src/player/arcana/eddy.md

 Each Eddy can choose only one Skill.
 That Skill is related to the automated task they perform around Paradise Lua.

+For example:

+* An Eddy with FINANCIAL AID might be responsible for watching a perimeter for security.
+* An Eddy with DRAMA might be responsible for acting as an automated cashier in a convenience store.
+* An Eddy with SCI might be a laboratory assistant.
+* An Eddy with FREE BLOCK might be a door lubricator/maintainer.
+* An Eddy with GYM might be a duct cleaner.
+* An Eddy with AID might be an auto-nurse.
+* An Eddy with SHOP might be a constructor or fabricator.
+* An Eddy with LAW might work as a clerk.
+* An Eddy with MISC might be responsible for sorting screws by varying size, which has given it a lot of time to browse Luapedia.

 ## Shared Deck

-You may not have enough tarot decks to support all Eddies: for this reason, none of their abilities are deck-modifying.
-They can just draw cards from the DM deck.
+You may not have enough extra tarot decks to support all Eddies: for this reason, none of their abilities are deck-modifying.

+They can all share a deck, or if necessary, they can just draw cards from the DM deck.

 ## Combat